rianne2501/library/README.md

 ## Api-Endpoints
    This is how you use the codes
 ## User Authentication
--POST /user/register: Register a new user.
+- POST /user/register: Register a new user.
--POST /user/auth: Authenticate a user and return an access token.
+- POST /user/auth: Authenticate a user and return an access token.